pibooth/pibooth/README.rst

 The ``pibooth`` project attempts to provide a photobooth application *out-of-the-box* in pure Python for Raspberry Pi.
-Have a look to the `wiki <https://github.com/werdeil/pibooth/wiki>`_ to discover some realizations from GitHb users.
+Have a look to the `wiki <https://github.com/werdeil/pibooth/wiki>`_ to discover some realizations from GitHub users.

 Requirements
 ------------